 Vince is a seasoned litigator at all levels, on business-related disputes encompassing fiduciary disputes among business partners, fraud, breach of contract, consumer protection law, and professional negligence, among other things.
-He is a strong advocate to his clients and, more importantly, a “counselor” in every sense of the word, helping his clients navigate the professional and emotional ups-and-downs of everything from small to “bet the company” lawsuits.
+He recently served as the lead litigation attorney in a Delaware County jury trial involving an ownership dispute over an Ohio limited liability company, obtaining a jury verdict of over $150,000.
+The simple and sometimes unfortunate truth is that even good people sue and get sued with everyone else.
+Vince is a strong and honest advocate to his clients and, more importantly, a “counselor” in every sense of the word, helping his clients navigate the professional and emotional ups-and-downs of everything from small disputes to “bet the company” lawsuits.

-Outside of the office and courtroom, Vince is an avid cook and oenophile who occasionally finds time to jog.
+Vince is a native of Buffalo, New York and a long-suffering fan of his hometown sports franchises.
+Outside of the office and courtroom, Vince is an avid cook, amateur wine sommelier, and two-time champion of the Columbus lawyers’ softball league for Team High Beck (2012, 2017).
 He lives in Grandview Heights with his beautiful wife Brittany, where, in the rare event of an argument, he loses every time.

 · Lead trial attorney for Chinese manufacturer in action against former employee of U.S. subsidiary; obtained jury verdict of over $100,000 in compensatory damages for civil theft and breach of contract, punitive damages of $45,000 and attorney fees, and declaratory judgment declaring client to be 100% owner of U.S. subsidiary

 Li Cheng v.
 Timothy Haney, et al., Delaware C.P.
 No. 14-CV-H-10-0735 (Sep.
 29, 2017)